charx0r/drupalcon-devcontent/README.md

 - Using AWS t2.large instance with Ubuntu 14.04 server edition

 ##Estimator
 - <b>Readiness Score: </b> Readiness score defines the current Drupal contrib status available for your project.
-You will have to put in the remaining work effort.<br />
+You will have to put in the remaining work effort.
-- <b>Maintainer activity chart: </b> Display line chart from the data of last year's issues, comments.
-Need to add commits to this activity metric.

 Readiness score is a factor of
 				<ul>
 					<li>Part of D8 core</li>
 					<li>Partially part of D8 core</li>